ADVRHumanoids/CRESTA/README.md

-# CRESTA: A Cognitivist Robot Execution framework for Semantic-driven Task Awareness
+# CRESTA ROS2: A Cognitivist Robot Execution framework for Semantic-driven Task Awareness
+## Note
+This is an alpha version, migration still not completed!
+... work in progress!

 ## Overview
 CRESTA is a skill-based robot control framework addressing Task Awareness built on top of ROS.
 It brings together:
 - Explicit knowledge representation: i) uses a custom world model so that all robot capabilities, object types,